 No officer or employee of the city shall use, or permit the use of, any city time, funds, personnel, equipment, or other personal or real property, for the private use of any person, unless the use is available to the general public, and then only to the extent and upon the terms that such use is available to the general public.

 COMMENT SECTION 11: This section sets out the requirements for the employment of family members.
-The statutes do not forbid the hiring of family members, but do require that each city have a policy on the subject.
+The statutes do not forbid the hiring of family members but do require that each city have a policy on the subject.
 This policy is something that each city needs to determine based on its particular needs.
 Variations of this section are listed below.

 SECTION 11.
 Nepotism Prohibited.

-(A) No officer or employee of the city, or a city agency, shall advocate, recommend, or cause the employment, appointment, promotion, transfer, or advancement of a family member to an office, or position of employment, with the city or a city agency.
+(A) No officer or employee of the city, or a city agency, shall advocate, recommend, or cause the employment, appointment, promotion, transfer, or advancement of a family member to an office or position of employment with the city or a city agency.

 (B) No officer or employee of the city, or a city agency, shall supervise or manage